FREE Shipping on orders over $899

 Some of the symptoms include increased thirst, increased urination, weight loss even with increased appetite, nausea, vomiting, abdominal pain, fatigue, and absence of menstruation.

-✅Type 2 diabetes is the most common type that goes undiagnosed.
+Type 2 diabetes is the most common type that goes undiagnosed.
 It progresses slowly and causes symptoms such as skin infections, poor wound healing, kidney problems, and vision problems.
-It's common for neither these complications nor diabetes to be diagnosed after years of mild symptoms.
+It's common for these complications and diabetes to go undiagnosed after years of mild symptoms.

 The problem is often that people don't have serious symptoms and don't seek medical attention at all.
-They just think of the symptoms as getting older.
-For this reason, it's important to get regular diabetes testing in the most common age group (over 40).
-Less often, a doctor may treat other diseases without realizing that you have diabetes.
+They simply think of the symptoms as aging.
+For this reason, it's important to get regular diabetes screening in the most common age group (over 40).
+Less often, a doctor may treat other conditions without realizing they have diabetes.

 Gestational Diabetes

-✅Gestational diabetes occurs during a woman's pregnancy.
-Pregnant women who have never had diabetes before but have high blood sugar levels during pregnancy are said to have it.
+Gestational diabetes occurs during a woman's pregnancy.
+Pregnant women who have never had diabetes before but experience high blood sugar levels during pregnancy are said to have it.
 It affects 4 percent of all women during pregnancy.

-Symptoms include increased thirst, increased urination, weight loss despite increased appetite, fatigue, nausea and vomiting, frequent infections including bladder, vaginal, skin, and blurred vision.
+Symptoms include increased thirst, increased urination, weight loss despite increased appetite, fatigue, nausea and vomiting, frequent infections, including bladder, vaginal, and skin infections, and blurred vision.

-✅Gestational diabetes can be overlooked in pregnancy.
-It usually starts with mild symptoms that can often be attributed to other things.
-It's important to get tested during pregnancy because high blood sugar levels from gestational diabetes can harm the baby and sometimes lead to other complications.
+Gestational diabetes can be overlooked during pregnancy.
+It usually begins with mild symptoms that can often be attributed to other causes.
+It's important to get tested during pregnancy because the high blood sugar levels of gestational diabetes can harm the baby and sometimes lead to other complications.

-Even if you are not pregnant, you should make it a priority to get tested.
-Many women have gestational diabetes and think that their symptoms are normal during pregnancy.
-It is always a good idea to get tested for diabetes.
+Even if you're not pregnant, you should prioritize getting tested.
+Many women have gestational diabetes and think their symptoms are normal during pregnancy.
+It's always a good idea to get tested for diabetes.

 Remember that prevention is better than cure